Cosmian/client/documentation/docs/cli/main_commands.md

 ---

-## 1.4.2.7 cosmian kms cc policy disable-attribute
+## 1.4.2.4 cosmian kms cc access-structure disable-attribute

-Disable an attribute from the policy of an existing private master key.
+Disable an attribute from the access structure of an existing private master key.
-Prevents the encryption of new messages for this attribute while keeping the ability to decrypt existing ciphertexts.
+Prevents the creation of new ciphertexts for this attribute while keeping the ability to decrypt existing ones.

 ### Usage
-`cosmian kms cc policy disable-attribute [options] <ATTRIBUTE>
+`cosmian kms cc access-structure disable-attribute [options] <ATTRIBUTE>
 `
 ### Arguments
 ` <ATTRIBUTE>` The name of the attribute to disable.
 Example: `department::marketing`

-`--key-id [-k] <SECRET_KEY_ID>` The private master key unique identifier stored in the KMS.
+`--key-id [-k] <MASTER_SECRET_KEY_ID>` The master secret key unique identifier stored in the KMS.
 If not specified, tags should be specified

 `--tag [-t] <TAG>` Tag to use to retrieve the key when no key id is specified.
 To specify multiple tags, use the option multiple times